 Well, I'm sure that Henry was a little full of himself when he said that about thinking.
 What he probably meant to say was that focus is the hardest work there is, not thinking.
 Thinking cannot be helped.
 It is something we do without even paying attention.
 Of course, maybe he meant that so many are just not paying attention.
 At any rate, thinking is not hard work.
 It isn't even work in any way.
 We all do it all day long.

 Matter of fact, our thoughts often wander the hallways of the planet while we may be in the other room.
 If we were to even pay attention to every thought we had, we would have no time to do anything else.

 After reading Eckhart Tolle's The Power of Now, I've started paying attention to whether or not I am in the present.
 I just sort of play with it because I don't want to make it any kind of work or even a need.
 So, I simply try to pay attention to what I am thinking and feeling.

 In order to be in the present, I need to realize that I am there or not there.
 If I am there, I enjoy it.
-If I am not there, I want to spend more time in the present, and this is a desire, so I gently guide myself away from the head to the present moment.
+If I am not there, I want to spend more time in the present, and this is a desire, so I gently guide myself away from being in my head to the being in the present moment.
 I have plenty of time after the walk to think about tasks, issues, ideas, and all manner of thinking.
 The present is now and my true enjoyment is also now, so that is where I want to be.

 Yet, we are all passionate about something, or even many things.
 When we are that way, time does not even exist, and we are drawn to what we want to do.
 Henry probably saw a lot of people around him who didn't have the same passion that he did.
 Their passions were somewhere else.
 That is perfect.
 Whatever draws you to focus on it with passion puts you immediately in the present.
 You're not distracted.
 You're focused.
 You're passionate.
 You're alive.
 You're thriving.